Fraser-Greenlee/SpatialDataIncidentResponse/README.md

 \
 **Contents**

 The follow scripts use data available only for mainland Great Britain, therefore areas outside mainland Great Britain are unsupported.
+Each Python script contains essential setup instructions that are required prior to use to ensure accuracy and correct function.

 ```AugmentLocations.py```:
 - ingests APs and RVs recorded in spreadsheets (spreadsheet and QGIS mapping templates are provided)